drewnoakes/metadata-extractor-dotnet/README.md

 * Sigma/Foveon
 * Sony

+## Portable Class Library

+A PCL compatible build is available that supports Xamarin for Android and iOS, as well as:

+- .NET Framework 4.5
+- Silverlight 5.0
+- Windows 8.0
+- Windows Phone 8.1
+- Windows Phone Silverlight 8.0

+If you require PCL support, use the [`MetadataExtractor.Portable`](https://www.nuget.org/packages/MetadataExtractor.Portable/) NuGet package.

 ## Mailing Lists

 * [metadata-extractor-dev](https://groups.google.com/forum/#!forum/metadata-extractor-dev) for discussion about development and notifications of changes to issues and source code